 A guided snowshoe tour takes advantage of the snowfall to unlock new paths and new adventures around Banff National Park.
-Knowledgeable guides will teach you about the winter wildlife that lives under the snow while you keep an eye out for hares, lynx and other creatures.
-We’ve curated a list of the three best guided snowshoe providers: White Mountain Adventures, Discover Banff Tours and Banff Adventures .
+Knowledgeable guides will teach you about the winter wildlife that lives under the snow while you keep an eye out for hares, lynx, and other creatures.
+We’ve curated a list of the best guided snowshoe providers: White Mountain Adventures, Discover Banff Tours, Great Divide Nature Interpretation, and Banff Adventures.

 Banff and Lake Louise have no shortage of places offering unforgettable meals and a warm atmosphere.
 Curl up in front of the roaring fireplace at the Buffalo Mountain Lodge before heading next door to the Sleeping Buffalo Dining Room for delicious creations made with local ingredients.
 Then move on to a bracing flight of spirits at Park Distillery before taking a free tour of the distillery itself.

 We could all use a bit of love this February, and what perfect timing with Valentine’s day.
 We do think you should celebrate love every day, and the scenery in Banff and Lake Louise makes this easy.
 The cozy, relaxed, and blissful atmosphere means romantic mode is always switched on.